 The valuation is also based on our understanding of SamCERA's current benefit provisions and the actuarial assumptions that were reviewed and adopted by the Board.
 The demographic assumptions were last reviewed in detail in the triennial investigation of experience study as of April 30, 2020.
 The economic assumptions were reviewed in 2021.
-At its meeting on May 25, 2021 the Board adopted an investment return assumption of 6.25% for the June 30, 2021 valuation (compared to 6.50% for the June 30, 2020 valuation) and reaffirmed all other assumptions.
+At its meeting on May 25, 2021 the Board adopted an investment return assumption of 6.25%

 This work product was prepared solely for SamCERA for the purposes described herein and may not be appropriate to use for other purposes.

 Milliman does not intend to benefit and assumes no duty or liability to other parties who receive this work.
-Milliman recommends that third parties be aided by their own actuary or other gualified professional when reviewing the Milliman work product.
+Milliman recommends that third parties be aided by their own actuary or other qualified professional when reviewing the Milliman work product.